 Between reading English Language & Literature at Bedford College, University of London, and acquiring an MA in Linguistics at the University of Essex, for example, I explored Europe as a teacher of English and Creative Writing.
 Then, later, I worked as a freelance journalist.
 Published for over twenty five years, in national, regional and local magazines and newspapers, I focussed on Public Health issues such as post-traumatic stress disorder in the armed forces and suicide among our farmers and the health of foreign seamen trapped on ships held in British ports.
 At this stage, I certainly had a varied and interesting writing life!

-Since 2005, when I founded the Lonely Furrow Company Writing Consultancy, I have been increasingly involved in helping clients use writing to explore their hopes, fears and lives.
-Making sense of their lives is important to them and they can use journalling and memoir and fiction to achieve this.
+Since 2005, when I founded the Lonely Furrow Company Writing for Wellbeing Consultancy, I have been increasingly involved in helping clients use writing – journalling, memoir, poetry, fiction – to explore their hopes, fears and all the other aspects of their lives.

-I have also turned to fiction but mostly for pleasure and this has resulted in The Wolf of Dalriada Stories.
+I have now turned to fiction and this has resulted in The Wolf of Dalriada Stories.
 These stories have grown out of my love for history, travelling and adventure – perhaps a not altogether unexpected development!
 And I hope you, like me, will find them totally enjoyable.